TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/HandlingAPatch/Review.rst

    or collides with other goals, a -1 is clearly ok.
 *  -1 can also be used if you are actively working on a patch and want to prevent a quick merge: "-1, working on it now, will push soonish".
-*  -1 may be ok if you have general doubts but you can not pin point it and need a second opinion: "Hey, this solution looks somehow weird and I doubt this is what we should do here.
-I think we should have a statement by x or y who have a deeper knowledge of this subsystem to have an eye on that.
-I do not want this patch to be merged until this was sorted out and will vote -1 for now for this reason."
+*  -1 may be ok if you have general doubts but you can not pinpoint it and need a second opinion: "Hey, this solution looks somehow weird and I doubt this is what we should do here.
+I think we should ask person x or person y, who has a deeper knowledge of this subsystem, to take a look at it.
+I do not want this patch to be merged until this is sorted out and will vote -1 for now for this reason."